Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 But there are some exceptions like in swift, the commonly used pair term is: **Base Class - Sub Class**.
 Which is no big deal since basically means the same thing.

 ## Types of Inheritance

+Depending on the inheritance mechanism, at the core inheritance is two types:

+-